Author |

 Points: 6324

-Posted: 26 March 2012 at 10:03 |
+Direct Link To This Post Posted: 26 March 2012 at 10:03

 I think it's great that other companies are bringing out new tyre types , although i do feel that they need more time in the UK with the quick boys before we can celebrate the coming of the best thing since sliced bread and until that time they should be even cheaper in aid to get more people using them.
 No offence to your club rider doing 1.42 at Cadwell ( far quicker then i could ever do ) but it's a mile away from what others are doing on the better known tried & tested makes as an example last year i helped young Tommy in T3 who posted a new T3 lap record of 1.33.5 on Interacts,if i was to say try these new things a racer done 1.42 on them and CSS use them he would rightly tell me to f*ck off.
-But hey everything has to start somewhere i guess so good luck to them and no doubt if the price is kept down more will give them ago and they will be a hit or in a skip.

 fast Group